AlfonsoG-dev/IoModule/README.md

 # IO module
-Its a proyect to test and try different ways to manipulate or interact with the file system using java API.
+Its a project to test and try different ways to manipulate or interact with the file system using java API.

 # References
 - [Java API docs](https://download.java.net/java/early_access/valhalla/docs/api/)